-Mark the tack line at the cleat Put marks on the tack line at the proper range of settings.
+Mark the tack line at the cleat: Put marks on the tack line at the proper range of settings.
 As you approach the windward mark you can then pre-set the tack line so that when you extend the pole and set the spinnaker the tack will be set properly.
-The tack line is much easier to work with in this placement than on the side of the cabinhouse.